H3llKa1ser/B00t2R00t/Artificial Intelligence (AI) Penetration Testing/Reconnaissance.md

     sudo nmap -p 22,80,443,5432 -sV 10.10.45.0/24

-Then compare with your first scan
+Then compare with your first scan to check which hosts are running AI infrastructure or traditional infrastructure.